NotMbk/Unity-Debug-Overlay/README.md

 ### Configuration

-Select the `RuntimeDebugDisplay` GameObject in the hierarchy and adjust these settings in the Inspector:
+Select the `DebugOverlay` GameObject in the hierarchy and adjust these settings in the Inspector:

 | Setting | Description | Default |
 |---------|-------------|---------|